WildHealth Data Model

 Clusters in the Data Model

-To accommodate these needs in data structure, the data model allows the inclusion of Clusters between the Source Record and Event (in the absence of Collection) or Collection and Event, Event and Location, and Location and Field Visit.
+To accommodate these needs in data structure, the data model allows the inclusion of Clusters between the Source Record and Event, Event and Location, and Location and Field Visit.
 The data model also allows the inclusion of an undetermined number of nested and non-nested Clusters at each of these levels, and the inclusion of spatial and temporal Clusters.
+Collections are always nested under and only under an Event

 Unavoidably, the number of Clusters, what Clusters represent, what they cluster, the number of categories per Cluster, and the data to be collected from each of these extra units will vary among Surveillance Activities.
 Therefore, Cluster properties must be reported in the Surveillance Activity metadata.
 In the data model, the only default property for each Cluster are the identifier, the cross identifier, the origin of the cross identifier, and a description.
 Other potential properties must be documented in a separate file (e.g., an excel sheet) with common identifiers to allow joining the clusters with the corresponding data.

+A Cluster unit can group Source Records of different type.
 An interesting case study is the collection of Specimens from reindeer carcasses when they are found dead and also from the soil underneath each carcass.
 In this Surveillance Activity, an Event is a site where dead animals (at least one) are found.
 So, if two or more carcasses are found at the same site, then the Event contains two Animal Sources, but also two Environmental Sources providing soil Specimens.
 However, the interest of the researchers is to maintain the connection between the soil Specimens collected below each Animal Source and the Specimens from each Animal Source.
 Basically, they want to keep track of the soil Specimen that was below each Animal Source.
-In this case, Cluster unit can be used to group the corresponding Soil Specimen and Animal Specimen in two pairs while keeping the four specimens under the same Event.
+In this case, a Cluster unit can be used to group the corresponding Soil Specimen and Animal Specimen in two pairs while keeping the four specimens under the same Event.

 Surveillance Activities